angadmaan/cybersecurity-learning/networking/osi-model.md

 - Handles congestion in the network.
 - Facilitates interconnection between heterogeneous networks (Internetworking).
 - The network layer also defines how to fragment a packet into smaller packets to accommodate different media.

+### Transport Layer
+- Purpose of this layer is to provide a reliable mechanism for the exchange of data between two processes in different computers.
+- Ensures that the data units are delivered error free.
+- Ensures that data units are delivered in sequence.
+- Ensures that there is no loss or duplication of data units.
+- Provides connectionless or connection oriented service.
+- Provides for the connection management.
+- Multiplex  multiple connection over a single channel.

+### Session Layer
+- Session layer provides mechanism for controlling the dialogue between the two end systems.
+It defines how to start, control and end conversations (called sessions) between applications.
+- This layer requests for a logical connection to be established on an end-user’s request.
+- Any necessary log-on or password validation is also handled by this layer.
+- Session layer is also responsible for terminating the connection.
+- This layer provides services like dialogue discipline which can be full duplex or half duplex.
+- Session layer can also provide check-pointing mechanism such that if a failure of some sort occurs between checkpoints, all data can be retransmitted from the last checkpoint.

+### Presentation Layer
+- Presentation layer defines the format in which the data is to be exchanged between the two communicating entities.
+- Also handles data compression and data encryption (cryptography).

+### Application Layer
+- Application layer interacts with application programs and is the highest level of OSI model.
+- Application layer contains management functions to support distributed applications.
+- Examples of application layer are applications such as file transfer, electronic mail, remote login etc.

+## OSI in Action
+- A message begins at the top application layer and moves down the OSI layers to the bottom physical layer.
+- As the message descends, each successive OSI model layer adds a header to it.
+- A header is layer-specific information that basically explains what functions the layer carried out.
+- Conversely, at the receiving end, headers are striped from the message as it travels up the corresponding layers.